 This three in one potty functions as a potty chair, removable trainer seat, and a sturdy step stool with a textured lid.
-Arm & Hammer's game is freshness, so this toilet uses odor-fighting, deodorizing disc (1 included, the rest are sold separately).
+Arm & Hammer’s game is freshness, so this toilet uses odor-fighting, deodorizing disc (6 included).
 It integrates the power of baking soda with Nursery Freshener Discs for safe and effective odor control.
-This toilet won BabyCenter Moms' Pick in 2015 and the Innovation Award given by the Juvenile Products Manufacturers Association (JPMA).
+This toilet won BabyCenter Moms’ Pick in 2015 and the Innovation Award given by the Juvenile Products Manufacturers Association (JPMA).
 This toilet makes potty training as easy as 1-2-3.

 This potty training toilet is yet another great example of a 3 in 1 toilet.
 It has options for a standalone potty with a high pee shield, toilet ring with soft foam seat for an adult toilet, and a sturdy step stool for use around the bathroom.
 It has a ‘flushing’ handle that makes a motivating revving noise to encourage good bathroom habits.
 What a better way to reach a toilet training milestone than with Mickey Mouse?!

 Cons of the Potty Chair